samuelcecilio/multi-display-adjustment/README.md

 In case `ddcutil` works, describe [an issue](https://gitlab.com/w8jcik/displays-adjustments/-/issues) in the repository of this extension.
 Otherwise consider opening an issue in the `ddcutil` project.

 Some workarounds for hardware are described in [the documentation](https://www.ddcutil.com) of `ddcutil`.

+## License

+This extension is distributed under the terms of the GNU General Public License, version 2 or later.